blockchainsllc/in3/docs/2_examples.md

   // convert the result to a integer int number_of_servers = d_int(response->result);

-  // don't forget the free the response! free_json(response);
+  // don't forget to free the response! free_json(response);

   // out put result